 - Pace:The pace varies from a walk right through to a canter when the terrain allows.

-- Type of tack:Both Australian stock saddles and Western tack are used. *All horses are ridden barefoot and bitless.
+- Type of tack:Both Australian stock saddles and Western tack are used. *All horses are ridden bitless and barefoot.

 - Group size:A minimum of 6 and a maximum of 8 guests.

-- Riding Ability:Suitable for intermediate to experienced riders.
+- Riding Ability:Suitable for intermediate to advanced riders.
 All riders MUST be confident riding outside an arena at all paces over uneven ground.

-Twin share accommodation, riding, meals (from lunch on day 1 through to lunch on day 8), and transfers to and from Taupo on days 1 and 8.
+The price includes twin share accommodation, riding, meals (from dinner on day 1 through to lunch on the final day), and transfers to and from Taupo on the first and last days of the ride.

 - Exclusions: